-Recursivity ties down that each dimension of the nodal statistic is processed according to the same monotone function $f$, and the only difference in how they enter the centrality measure is in how they are weighted - which is according to an exponential decay function.
+Recursivity requires each dimension of the nodal statistic to be processed according to the same monotone function $f$, and the only difference in how they enter the centrality measure is in how they are weighted - which is according to an exponential function.

 Next, we show that an additivity axiom provides a complete characterization that encompasses all the standard centrality measures, and results in our main characterization.

 \begin{axiom}[Additivity] A function $\mathcal{C}:\Re^L\rightarrow \Re$ is additive if for any $s_{i}$ and $s_{i}^{\prime }$ in $\Re^L$: